rizinorg/rz-ghidra/README.md

 make install
 ```

-Here, set the `CMAKE_INSTALL_PREFIX` to a location where rizin can load the plugin from.
+Here, set the `CMAKE_INSTALL_PREFIX` to a location where Rizin can load the plugin from.
 The install step is necessary for the plugin to work because it includes installing the necessary Sleigh files.
+If you are using Rizin from git, also set `CMAKE_PREFIX_PATH` to the Rizin installation directory.

 To also build the Cutter plugin, you must have Cutter installed from source under some prefix,
 which can be optionally specified with `-DCMAKE_PREFIX_PATH=<path>`, then pass `-DBUILD_CUTTER_PLUGIN=ON` to cmake